top of page

 Apply for Indigent Cremation

 If the deceased and responsible next of kin earned below the Utah 2022 Indigent Income Guidelines then you may qualify.
-This funding is applied for through the contracted provider in the county where death occurred.
-Confirmatory details from Utahs' Medical Examiners' Office: https://ome.utah.gov/our-services/financial-assistance
+This funding is typically applied for through the contracted provider in the county where death occurred.
+In Salt Lake County the contracted provider is Wisombe Funeral Home.

 OBITUARIES when the county pays for disposition:

 Newspaper obituaries are very expensive so a death notice will be placed in the paper instead.
-Online Obituary Sites like epassing.org, the eternalport.com or obituare.com will typically let you post a simple short-term obituary for free or an obituary with all the bells and whistles for $5/month or flat fee of $25 and up.
+Online Obituary Sites like obituare.com will typically let you post a simple short-term obituary for free, or an obituary with all the bells and whistles for a flat fee.

 Compare Prices